We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro was developed by Mark Loman and his company Surfright in the Netherlands, and the brand was first launched in 2006.
 SurfRight was acquired in December 2015 by Sophos, a major antivirus brand for home and corporate cyber security.

-It is my goal in this review to reveal how well I believe HitmanPro will operate for the ordinary home PC user, as well as how well I believe it will protect them against malware and virus infections.
-Is HitmanPro a viable alternative to other leading options available on the market?
+My aim in this comprehensive review is to provide a clear understanding of how well HitmanPro operates for the average home PC user, and how effectively it protects against malware and virus infections.
+Can HitmanPro be considered a reliable alternative to other leading options on the market?

 This HitmanPro review answers the following questions: